oceanseth/VCMail/README.md

   - The date of your conversation with Steve
   - Whether Jill and Steve work at the same company or your company
   - If this is internal communication
-  - Allows 'share with internal' tagged emails to be seen by Jill
+  - Allows 'share with internal' tagged emails to be linked to/seen by Jill when she's at the same company as you.

 ---